Mugido/qlockin-be/README.md

         - Absenteeism Rate
         - Overtime Hours
         - Latecomer rate
+        - A dynamic barchart that display the weekly clock-in of employees

 3. **Employee Database Management**:
     - Add and manage employee/user details (e.g., User ID, Name, Role).
     - Update Employee profile
+    - Promote an Employee to Admin by an already existing admin
+    - Ability to delete admin alongside there attendance list

 4. **Set Clock-in/Clock-out Time**:
     - Define times for clock-in/out and track late arrivals.